-Get the most out of your iPad Pro with these USB-C hubs
+These USB-C hubs help you maximize your new iPad Pro

-Best USB-C Hubs for iPad Pro iMore 2019
+Best USB-C hubs for iPad Pro iMore 2022

-Now that the iPad Pro uses a USB-C port for charging, it opens up Apple's tablet to an entirely new world of possibilities with USB-C. You could make use of USB-C hubs to share your iPad screen to another monitor, transfer photos from an SD card or other drives, get a headphone jack, connect to other USB-A peripherals, and more.
-While there are many on the market, the one we think is the overall best pick is the HyperDrive 6-in-1 USB-C Hub Adapter.
+Since 2018, the iPad Pro has converted to the universal USB-C port for charging and accessories.
+With this single USB-C port, you have more options when it comes to peripherals to use with your iPad Pro since there are hubs out there to add USB 3.0 ports, more USB-C with Power Delivery, SD card readers, HDMI display outputs, and more.
+While there are many of the best iPad Pro USB-C hubs on the market, the one we think is the overall best pick is the HyperDrive 9-in-1 USB-C Hub Adapter.

-- Best for Simplicity: Satechi Type-C Mobile Pro Hub Adapter
+- Best for simplicity: Satechi Type-C Mobile Pro Hub Adapter

-Best Overall: HyperDrive 6-in-1 USB-C Hub Adapter
+Best overall: HyperDrive 9-in-1 USB-C Hub Adapter

-The HyperDrive 6-in-1 USB-C Hub Adapter is a hub that connects directly into the USB-C port on the iPad Pro and sits flush along the bottom.
-It's like a small brick with a grip that helps it distribute the weight evenly, preventing strain on the port itself.
-Unlike a lot of other USB-C hubs, this one was designed specifically with the iPad Pro in mind.
+The HyperDrive 9-in-1 USB-C Hub Adapter is a hub that connects directly into the USB-C port on the iPad Pro.
+It's like a small brick with a grip that helps distribute the weight evenly, preventing strain on the port itself.
+Unlike many other USB-C hubs, this one was designed specifically with the iPad Pro in mind.

 Since the HyperDrive is designed to be flush with the rest of the iPad Pro, the aluminum enclosure comes in either Space Gray or Silver to perfectly match your iPad Pro.
 Despite being designed specifically for the iPad Pro, the HyperDrive can still work with your MacBook and other USB-C devices too, so it's quite universally compatible.